Stella Macharia and Helen Shiri

 Meschell (Michelle) Van Tongeren - Kenyan driver who competed from the mid-1990s to the mid-2000s, initially in circuit racing.
 She has contested the Safari Rally five times, between 1999 and 2003.
 Her best finish was eighth in 2003, although the event was no longer a part of the WRC.
 Her car has been a Subaru Impreza on all occasions.
 From 1999 onwards, she finished in the top five of the Kenyan, Ugandan and Tanzanian rally championships, as well as recording top-five finishes in FIA African Championship rallies.
 After a long break, she returned to the stages in 2012.
 Using a Subaru Impreza, she was fourteenth in the Safari Rally.

 Natasha Tundo – started driving in rallies in 2015, after several years of co-driving.
 She and Chantal Young drove a Subaru Impreza STi in the Kenyan championship, under the team name “Rally Chix”.
 Natasha’s best finish was 19th, in the Nakuru Rally.
 She entered the Safari Rally earlier in the year, but had to retire.
 She was 32nd in the Kenyan championship.
 In 2016, she did a full season in the Kenyan championship, in the Impreza.
 Her best result was an eleventh place in the Safari Rally.
+Another season in the Kenyan series followed in 2017.
+Her best finish was twelfth, in the Fly540 RSC Rally.
 Previously, as Natasha di Cangio, she navigated for Frank and Carl Tundo, her father and her brother, and Ugandan driver, Jas Mangat.

 Phyllis Wambui - 2013 Kenyan Ladies’ champion.
 Her first event was the Eldoret (KCB Asset Finance) Rally in 2012, in which she drove a Toyota Levin.
 She was 37th.
 She also may have driven in the Guru Nanak Rally, but the result is not forthcoming.
 In 2013, she did seven rounds of the Kenyan championship, starting off in the Toyota, but upgrading to a Subaru Impreza for the second round, the Nyeri Rally.
 Sadly, she did not finish.
 After that, however, she got to the end of the rest of her events.
 Her best result was 19th, in the Kisumu Rally.
 She also entered the Safari Rally that year, finishing 35th.
 This was her first competition with her new navigator, Linet Ayujo.
 Phyllis also appeared at some motor shows, doing driving exhibitions.
 She was set to contest the Kenyan championship again in 2014, but does not appear to have competed.
 Her given name is also sometimes spelled “Phylis” or “Philis”.